badgateway/ketting/readme.md

 ### Following links

-One core tennet of building a good REST service, is that links should be discovered, not hardcoded in an application.
-It's for this reason that the emphasis in this library is _not_ on links (like most libraries) but on relation-types (the `rel`).
+One core tennet of building a good REST service, is that URIs should be discovered, not hardcoded in an application.
+It's for this reason that the emphasis in this library is _not_ on URIs (like most libraries) but on relation-types (the `rel`) and links.

-Generally when interacting with a REST service, you'll want to only hardcode a single URI and discover all the other APIs from there on on.
+Generally when interacting with a REST service, you'll want to only hardcode a single URI (a bookmark) and discover all the other APIs from there on on.

 For example, consider that there is a some API at `https://api.example.org/`.
 This API has a link to an API for news articles (`rel="articleCollection"`),